Bonsaii EverShred C169-B Review

 The EverShred C169-B scored respectably in this category.
 During our maximum capacity speed test, it was able to chew through 70 sheets per minute, which was the third-fastest rate of the models we tested.
 With these kinds of speeds, the EverShred C169-B is set to handle all but the largest of shredding jobs.
 Just make sure you stick to stacks of 10 rather than the suggested 14.

 Ease of Use

-There is a large window on the front of the bin that makes it easy to gauge how full it is, and the drawer style bin easily pulls out for emptying.
-The major area where it lost ease of use points was in the bin size.
-It is only 4.5 gallons, whereas most other shredder of this caliber are 6 or more.
+There is a large window on the front of the bin that makes it easy to gauge how full it is, and the drawer-style bin easily pulls out for emptying.
+Unfortunately, the small bin size caused the EverShred to lose some points in this category.
+It is only 4.5 gallons, whereas most other shredders of this caliber are six or more.
 This does give it a smaller, more easily hidden away profile.
-However, it feels like you can't take full advantage of the EverShred C169-B's speed because you have to empty the bin much more frequently.
-It is also the only drawer style model we tested that does not have wheels.
-This may be a minor point for some, but if you're hoping to hide your shredder away and only pull it out when you need it this feature will be sorely missed.
+However, it feels like you can't take full advantage of its stellar speed because of the frequency at which you have to empty the bin.
+It is also is void of wheels, so moving it around is difficult.
+This may be a minor point for some, but if you're hoping to hide your shredder away and only pull it out when you need it, this feature will be sorely missed.